 MCAT Score: 526

-With a test date in August, Varun took his first practice test in June and scored a 498.
-Feeling extremely discouraged, he made a conscious effort to be positive and focus more on strategy.
-In those 2 months, he increased his score by 28 points and completely dominated the MCAT on test day with a 526 (100th percentile) MCAT score!
+When Varun first started his MCAT prep, he was struggling to balance studying with his university class schedule, which ultimately led him to score a 498 on a practice exam only 2 months before his test date.
+Feeling extremely discouraged, he made a conscious effort to stay positive and focus more on strategy.
+In just those 2 months, Varun catapulted his score by 28 points and completely dominated the MCAT on test day with a 526 (100th percentile) MCAT score!

 MCAT Score: 517